-Systemic radiation uses radioactive drugs called radiopharmaceuticals (ray-dee-o-farm-uh-SUIT-uh-kulls).
-These unsealed radiation sources are usually in the form of a liquid.
-Examples are strontium 89 and iodine 131.
 The radiopharmaceuticals may be given in a vein (IV) or taken by mouth.
-They travel throughout the body and collect where the cancer is.
-This is where they give off their radiation to kill the cancer cells.
+They travel in the blood throughout the body.
+They collect where the cancer is to give off their radiation and kill the cancer cells.

 The radiopharmaceuticals are kept in special containers that hold the radiation inside so it can’t affect others.
 You will likely be treated in a shielded room that also contains the radiation.
 The health professionals handling the drugs may wear safety gear that protects them from exposure while they are giving you the radioactive drug.